Reporting

 The investigating officer will meet you at reception, and lead you to a private room.

-Once completed, you will be asked to give signed consent to enable the SAIK to be released to police for analysis.
+Once completed, you will be asked to give signed consent to enable the Kit to be released to police for analysis.
 However, if you are under the age of 16, any samples you agree to have taken will automatically be released to police.
 Alternatively, if you are over the age of 16, you may choose for the sexual assault service to store your kit until you decide what to do – this is common.
-Note that if you complete a SAIK prior to reporting to police, you still need to make an official statement for an investigation to be initiated using your SAIK.
-If you choose for your SAIK not to be given to police, it will be destroyed by the sexual assault service after three months.
+Note that if you complete a Kit prior to reporting to police, you still need to make an official statement for an investigation to be initiated using your Kit.
+If you choose for your Kit not to be given to police, it will be destroyed by the sexual assault service after three months.

 Statement